kr1stopher/advancedAlgs-/README.txt

 	(6) buildTree1 //build binary search tree of min height given an array of ordered int values (7)treeDepth //returns depth of a tree
 	(8) linkedTree (binaryTree myTree) // returns a vector of linked lists, one list for each level in the tree containing all of that levels' nodes
+	(8) isSearch //check to see if a given binary tree is a binary search tree